docsforadobe/premiere-plugin-guide/docs/intro/sample-projects.rst

 How To Build the SDK Sample Projects
 ================================================================================

-The required development environment is described in the SDK Audience section.
+The required development environment is described in :ref:`intro/sdk-audience`.

 See a quickstart video on building an effect using a similar SDK (on macOS): adobe.ly/2sjMDwM